-The Chicamocha Canyon, between the cities of San Gil and Bucaramanga in central Colombia, was formed more than 46 million years ago and covers more than 100,000 acres (404,685 hectares) and is up to 6,500 feet (2,000 meters) deep.
+The Chicamocha Canyon, between the cities of San Gil and Bucaramanga in central Colombia, was formed more than 46 million years ago, covers more than 100,000 acres (404,685 hectares), and is up to 6,500 feet (2,000 meters) deep.
 In other words, it’s one of the largest canyons in the world.
 There are a number of ways to explore Chicamocha Canyon, including two that involve traveling through the air.

 Paragliding over Chicamocha Canyon in Colombia

-You can hike it, raft it, kayak it or visit the theme-parky Chicamocha National Park and ride a cable car over it (more on that later).
+You can hike it, raft it, kayak it, or visit the theme-parky Chicamocha National Park and ride a cable car over it (more on that later).
 But perhaps the best way to explore the Chicamocha Canyon is to paraglide over it.
-It’s certainly the most dramatic way.
+It’s certainly the most adventurous way.

 When Parapente Chicamocha (parapente is the Spanish word for paragliding) offered to take us up, up and away we said yes.
 And we said it quickly before “I hate heights” Karen could change her mind.